 How prepared are the UAE residents as far as meeting medical expenses are concerned?
 Close to 50% of UAE respondents of a survey are concerned they will be unable to pay for their family’s or own medical expenses, above their mandatory employee coverage, according to a survey from the insurer Cigna released recently.
-Get cheap medical insurance in Dubai from best medical insurance companies in Dubai, family medical insurance Dubai, mandatory health insurance in dubai.

 The findings from the 2017 Cigna 360o Well-being Survey showed that one in five respondents in the UAE tends to delay necessary health checks and 93% choose to self-medicate when unwell.
 The survey also indicates gaps in workplace health insurance benefits, with 45% respondents saying they pay for their out of pocket medical expenses, compared to 37% who said their employer-provided insurance covered their medical expenses.